-Manufacturing, says the old conventional wisdom, is supposed to be “over.”
+Manufacturing is supposed to be “over.”
 To many people, the very word has had a bittersweet flavor, calling up images of rusting, padlocked factories.
-But as often happens, the conventional wisdom is behind the times.

-The Factory of the Future is gearing up for full production, and the freshly painted — or perhaps, digitized — sign by the gates declares Now Hiring!
+The Factory of the Future, however, is gearing up for full production, and the freshly painted — or perhaps, digitized — sign by the gates declares Now Hiring!

 The Factory of the Future